57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 These tiny sausages may seem like kiddie food, but the elevated essence of hickory reveals their true nature as a gourmet goodie adults can enjoy too.

-Fun Christmas Party Food Ideas for School
+Christmas Party Food Ideas for Kids

 29. Flatbread Pizza

-Using storebought flatbread from your grocer’s deli section, spread spaghetti or marinara sauce in the center and top with a sprinkle of grated mozzarella, fresh herbs and a few slices of pepperoni.
+Flatbread pizzas are a quick solution using store-bought flatbread from your grocer’s deli section, spread spaghetti or marinara sauce in the center and top with a sprinkle of grated mozzarella, fresh herbs and a few slices of pepperoni.

 30. Merry Mac & Cheese